qibinshi/TeleseismicDenoiser/README.md

 Download/copy `tests/config.ini` to your work directory.
 Modified the paths to match your computer.

 ## 1. Quick run
+You can quickly install and run the code with the demo datasets and pretrained models in the package.

 ### Use pip3 to install code
 ```
 pip install git+https://github.com/qibinshi/TeleseismicDenoiser.git